Play Where The Champions Play

 As a championship public golf course, Otter Creek makes the conveniences of the most exclusive, private clubs available to all.
 Eight miles of paved cart paths, a range for 50 golfers, a 15,000 square foot putting green and a practice chipping green contribute to Otter Creek’s reputation as one of the most exceptional public golf course facilities in the U.S.

 Home to 26 Indiana Men’s State Amateur Championship

 Otter Creek provides four tee settings so golfers of all playing levels can enjoy the course.
-The most demanding- the gold tees, measure 7200 yards, and are used in may of the championship tournaments.
+The most demanding, the gold tees, measure 7200 yards, and are used in many of the championship tournaments.

-Otter Creek has been the qualification site of: The U.S Open.
-The U.S Senior Open and The National Public Links.
+Otter Creek has been the qualification site for: The U.S Open, The U.S Senior Open and The National Public Links.

-The Clubhouse includes spacious lounge and dining areas that overlook the golf course.
+The Clubhouse was designed by modernist architect Harry Weese, one of Chicago’s preeminent architects at the time.
+The building includes spacious lounge and dining areas that overlook the golf course.
 The floor-to-ceiling perimeter windows are protected by thin shed roofs that create surrounding porches.
 A double row of little-leaf linden trees line the entry drive.

 Statistics… Par for a Championship Course